 Agenda

-When student click View All button on Agenda section from their dashboard, this screen will appear.
 Student can afford to see their upcoming event, live class, deadline for assignment, and switch between Day-Week-Month.

 To-do List

-Student can see all their to-do list for running semester.
-This screen show unfinished assignment list; which assignment or task they haven't finished, and see upcoming live schedule.
+Show unfinished assignment list; which assignment or task they haven't finished, and see upcoming live schedule.

 Study Plan and Study Report

-Students can view their study plans and reports by navigating to the Academics menu on the navigation bar.
 This section allows them to see all enrolled courses for a selected semester and access their academic performance reports.

 Mobile Responsive